Deep Gaussian Process Emulation with gradient Information and Sequential Design for Simulators with Sharp Variations: Sequential Design - GradEnt

 \section{Sequential Design - GradEnt}

-In this section, we consider computer model outputs that exist with sharp variations or even piecewise continuous.
-This scenario arises in many simulation-based studies, particularly where large magnitude of gradients correspond to potential critical transitions.
-These regions are often hypersurfaces in the input domain, yet traditional space-filling designs \citep{santner2003design} often overlook their existence.
-Moreover, such regions violate the smoothness assumptions in statistical emulators, causing inefficiencies in modeling.
-To address this, we integrate the DGP emulator with sequential design principles and propose a novel acquisition criterion, termed \textbf{GradEnt}.
-Using a gradient-based entropy measure, GradEnt refines designs in high-variation regions, adaptively allocating more computational budgets to these critical subdomains for more efficient and accurate global emulation.
-In what follows, Section \ref{subsec: Related work} reviews the relevant sequential design methods to locate sharp variations.
-Section~\ref{subsec: problem statement} frames the problem.
-Section~\ref{subsec: Acquisition criterion} derives the acquisition function and outlines the sequential design.
-Finally,Section~\ref{subsec: practical consideration} presents the practical considerations and summary of the design algorithm.
+In this section, we consider computer model outputs with sharp variations, which are common in simulation studies where large gradient magnitudes indicate critical transitions.
+Such regions violate the smoothness or stationarity assumptions in statistical emulators, causing difficulties in modeling.
+To address this, we integrate the DGP emulator with sequential design and propose a novel acquisition criterion, \textit{GradEnt}.
+Using a gradient-based entropy measurement, GradEnt refines designs in high-variation regions, adaptively allocating more computational budget to these sharp variation regions for more efficient and accurate global emulation.